isomerpages/alps-corp/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: "NOTICE FOR VENDORS: CLICK HERE FOR PHARMACEUTICAL RFP RESULTS FOR WEEK OF 14 JULY 2023"
+notification: "(Need to remove) NOTICE FOR VENDORS: CLICK HERE FOR PHARMACEUTICAL RFP RESULTS FOR WEEK OF 14 JULY 2023"
 sections:
   - hero:
       url: /contact-us/